-I was put into a box from a very early age.
-Not an actual box.
-A stereotypical one.
-I was shy.
+I was your stereotypical shy kid.
 I hid behind my mum until well into my teenage years.
 My shyness seemed to get worse as I got older.
 Probably because I couldn't take my mum to college, uni and work with me.

 Oh, those dreaded group reading sessions at school.
 I used to burn holes into the ground whilst desperately hoping my name wouldn't be called.
 I had to be dragged to Brownies to socialise.
 I avoided most social activities at university and just got stuck into the work.
 Then came the working environment.
 Being as driven as I am, I wanted a good job with good prospects and found my shyness was getting in the way of this.
 I would avoid any jobs that required any kind of presenting, speaking to customers, speaking in general really.
 A librarian was my perfect job.
 Still is.
 It just lacked the heights I was hoping to achieve.

 I wound up in the field of buying, which suited me perfectly - not client facing and mainly working alone.
 I sound like an utter weirdo don't I?
 Bear with me...

 Then came my next role...being a mum.
 The job that finally made me brave.
 I vividly remember looking at my blue-eyed boy and thinking I am his voice and it's my job to provide him with opportunities.
 I couldn't hide away, I didn't want that for him.
 It was an epiphany that I have waited a long time for.